asmer085/secret_santa/README.md

 ✔ Unique Pairs – No duplicate pairings occur within a single run.

-✔ Handling Odd Participants – If an employee remains unpaired due to constraints, they are highlighted in the report.

 ✔ Dynamic Generation – Each new draw produces a different pairing combination.

 ✔ User-Friendly Report – A clear and structured output lists all Secret Santa pairs.